 The Klarman Family Foundation works to expand access to the critical services and enrichment opportunities that help make Greater Boston a stronger, healthier and more vibrant place for all its residents.

 The Foundation has longstanding relationships supporting a broad range of organizations that address the health and well-being of individuals and families in Greater Boston.
 Our investments cluster around longstanding philanthropic interests, including bolstering a safety net, ensuring access to high-quality children’s mental health services, and supporting veterans and military families.
 As the Foundation matures we are exploring specific areas for more focused investments.
 At the same time, we remain committed to continuing to act as a nimble philanthropic citizen by responding to urgent needs and opportunities within the Greater Boston community.

-As with all our investments, the Klarman Family Foundation values partnerships with other funders who strategically address critical social challenges.
+As with all our investments, The Klarman Family Foundation values partnerships with other funders who strategically address critical social challenges.
 For example, we leverage our funding to strengthen economic and educational opportunities for struggling individuals and families as a member of Strategic Grant Partners.
 We support the development of permanent housing for extremely low-income families as an investor in Home Funders.
-Through our collaboration with the Barr Foundation, we work to strengthen many local arts organizations, and supported the City of Boston’s efforts to develop a long-term cultural plan for all of its residents.
+Through the Barr-Klarman Massachusetts Arts Initiative, we work to strengthen a diverse cohort of local arts organizations, and supported the City of Boston’s efforts to develop a long-term cultural plan for all of its residents.
 Most recently, we’ve partnered with the Richard and Susan Smith Foundation on Phase II of the TEAM UP for Children initiative, to promote positive child health and well-being through the delivery of evidence-based integrated behavioral health care in pediatric primary care clinics.